Great to have you with us on the fastest three hours in media, telephone number 800-282-2882.

 He's not going anywhere until he gets that done, folks.

-The views expressed by the host on this program now documented to be almost always right.
+The views expressed by the host on this program, now documented to be almost always right, 99.6 percent of the time.

 Happy to have you with us.

-I say it and they do it.
+I say it, and they do it.

-Earlier in this program, I warned you people that Obama and his regime were soon to revive blaming Wall Street for all of our economic ills as a means of advancing support for a financial regulatory reform bill that would give him unilateral power to shut down or fire any of the board or directors or um executive officers of any financial
+Earlier in this program, I warned you people that Obama and his regime were soon to revive blaming Wall Street for all of our economic ills as a means of advancing support for a financial regulatory reform bill that would give him unilateral power to shut down or fire any of the board or directors or executive officers of any financial

 institution he wanted, based on any arbitrary feeling he had that they posed a threat.